Nanasi-inc/nestjs-takehome-interview/README.md

 #### Technologies We Expect You To Incorporate

-- Use [Cassandra](https://cassandra.apache.org/_/quickstart.html) as the DB of choice.
-We recommend using [DataStax's Node Driver](https://docs.datastax.com/en/developer/nodejs-driver/4.3/) for easy integration.
+- Use [Postgres](https://hub.docker.com/_/postgres) as the DB of choice.
+We recommend using [Prisma ORM](https://www.prisma.io/docs/concepts/overview/what-is-prisma) for easy integration.

 ## Setup Instructions